Manage database connections

 Open a database connection

-• In Database Explorer, double-click a connection that was closed.
+• In Database Explorer, double-click a closed connection.

-• In Database Explorer, right-click the closed connection and select Open.
+• In Database Explorer, right-click a closed connection, then select Open.

-In Database Explorer, the connection icon is changed to Open connection icon, and the connection node displays a list of databases assigned to the connection.
+In Database Explorer, the connection icon changes to Open connection icon, and the connection node displays a list of databases associated with the connection.

 Close a database connection

-• In Database Explorer, right-click the open connection and select Close.
+• In Database Explorer, right-click an open connection, then select Close.

-In Database Explorer, the connection icon is changed to Close connection icon.
+In Database Explorer, the connection icon changes to Close connection icon.

 Edit a database connection

-1. In Database Explorer, right-click a connection you want to edit and select Modify Connection.
+1. In Database Explorer, right-click a connection you want to edit, then select Modify Connection.

 2. In the Database Connection Properties dialog, edit the connection parameters.